 We are excited to sponsor FREE meals for children at a total of six sites in the City of Kingston this summer.
 Meals will be prepared at the City of Kingston’s Everette Hodge Community Center and served to children enrolled in youth programs throughout the City, including the Boys & Girls Clubs of Kingston, Inc., Read and Write, YMCA of Kingston & Ulster County Camp Starfish and the Center for Creative Education – Arts with a purpose.
-In addition to these enrolled programs, meals will be provided at two open sites beginning the week of July 1st, as follows:
+In addition to these enrolled programs, meals will be provided at this open site:

 Site: Kingston Library